floriankulig/SortingVisualizer/src/sorts/README.md

 quick_sort(array, part_idx+1, end_idx)
 ```

-- In this version of the quicksort, we pick the first element of the given array as the pivot
+- In this version of the quicksort, we pick the first element of the given array as the pivot.

 ```python
 pivot = array[start_idx]